cybersonic/cybersonic.github.io/_posts/2022-07-21-making-slimmer-lucee-docker-images.md

 210MB vs. 648MB.
 I will buy that for a dollar!

-Ok, let's start it up!
-`docker run --rm --name lucee-light markdrew/lucee-light`
+Ok, let's start it up! `docker run --rm --name lucee-light markdrew/lucee-light`

 This takes: 1604 ms

 Not bad, but we could pre-warm our image when we build it.
-This would expand all the lucee  files (that expand on startup) and let lucee do whatever config it needs to do at startup.
+This would expand all the required files that lucee needs and let lucee do whatever config it needs to do at startup.
 We don't need to do this every time we start a container, so let's add it to our build!

 We need to add the warmup before our `ENTRYPOINT`